easton-morris/ajax-project/README.md

-# ajax-project
+# anime-unrelated

-A dynamic HTML, CSS, and JavaScript solo project.
+An HTML, CSS, and JavaScript app for creatively displaying quotes from various anime.